By Jerri-Lynn Scofield, who has worked as a securities lawyer and a derivatives trader. She is currently writing a book about textile artisans.

 Nearly halfway through his first term, Trump’s domestic policy record is decidedly mixed – despite having enjoyed Republican House and Senate majorities.
 In 2017, he enacted a massive tax cut for the wealthy and corporations.
 But plans to fix America’s crumbling infrastructure are stalled, and Congress has opted to shut down the government rather than cave and allow Trump to build his beloved Mexican wall.

-One area in which the administration has delivered: promoting the interest of the fossil fuels industry.
+One area in which the administration has delivered: promoting the interests of the fossil fuels industry.
 Last Friday provided just the latest example, when – a mere hours before the agency was due to be shuttered at midnight as a result of the impasse between Trump and Congress – the Environmental Protection Agency (EPA) announced its intention to weaken coal-fuelled power plant regulations issued in 2011 to reduce mercury emissions.

 According to New E.P.A.
 Plan Could Free Coal Plants to Release More Mercury Into the Air as reported by The New York Times:

 In the proposal, the Environmental Protection Agency issued a finding declaring that federal rules imposed on mercury by the Obama administration are too costly to justify.

 It drastically changed the formula the government uses in its required cost-benefit analysis of the regulation by taking into account only certain effects that can be measured in dollars, while ignoring or playing down other health benefits.